UofI-CDACS/scarecro-system/README.md

     - **util**: contains utility python source code files.
 For instance, a lot of time functionality is contained in the main util.py code file.
     - scarecro.py: Main python code file for starting up a a scarecro system.
 Will be reference in upcoming scarecro.service file.
     - system_object.py: Storage variable for scarecro system object which is initialized in the system.
-    - scarecro.service:  (coming soon)
+    - scarecro.service:  (TODO: coming soon)

 ## Documentation
 ### How the System Works
-There are several principal abstraction components of the SCARECRO system: messages (abstractions on which information packets are based), carriers (abstractions of communication protocols on which packets are sent/received), handlers (abstractions of messaging operations such as translation, transformation, and cleaning), tasks (abstractions of functional operations to keep the system running depending on how it is configured), the system (which manages all components together), and an optional updater (an meta-system management component)
+There are several principal abstraction components of the SCARECRO system: messages (abstractions on which information packets are based), carriers (abstractions of communication protocols on which packets are sent/received), handlers (abstractions of messaging operations such as translation, transformation, and cleaning), tasks (abstractions of functional operations to keep the system running depending on how it is configured), the system (which manages all components together), and an optional updater (a meta-system management component)

 - [SCARECRO System Overview:](/docs/system_overview.md) This file gives a comprehensive overview of how all the components work in the SCARECRO system.
 - [Example System Configuration](/docs/example.md)